First Kansas Oil Well

-Norman No. 1 was among the earliest wells drilled for oil west of the Mississippi River.
-It was the first to produce commercial quantities of oil; it was soon joined by others to meet demand for refining into kerosene – and soon, gasoline.
-The first Kansas oil well was drilled in Miami County as early as 1860.
+Norman No. 1 was the state’s first to produce commercial quantities of oil; it was soon joined by others to meet demand for refining oil into kerosene for lamps – and soon, gasoline.
+The very first Kansas oil well was drilled in Miami County as early as 1860.

 By 1904, Kansas was producing four million barrels of crude oil per year and, in 1925, ranked fifth among the states in oil production,” notes the Kansas Historical Society.